-To the extent permissible under applicable laws and regulations, including Rule 14e-5 of the U.S. Exchange Act, and in accordance with usual French practice, the Offeror and its affiliates or broker(s) (acting as agents or in the name and on behalf of the Offeror or its affiliates, where appropriate) and the

-Company and its affiliates or broker(s) (acting as agents or in the name and on behalf of the Company or of its affiliates, where appropriate), may, both prior to and after the date thereof, and other than pursuant to the Offer, directly or indirectly purchase, or arrange, to purchase shares of Suez.
+To the extent permissible under applicable laws and regulations, including Rule 14e-5 of the U.S. Exchange Act, and in accordance with usual French practice, the Offeror and its affiliates or broker(s) (acting as agents or in the name and on behalf of the Offeror or its affiliates, where appropriate) and the Company and its affiliates or broker(s) (acting as agents or in the name and on behalf of the Company or of its affiliates, where appropriate), may, both prior to and after the date thereof, and other than pursuant to the Offer, directly or indirectly purchase, or arrange, to purchase shares of Suez.
 These purchases can occur either in the open market at prevailing prices or in private transactions at negotiated prices.
 In no event will any such purchases be made for a price per share that is greater than the Offer price.
 To the extent information about such purchases or arrangements to purchase is made public in France, such information will be disclosed by means of a press release or other means reasonably calculated to inform U.S. shareholders of such information.
 No purchases will be made outside of the Offer in the United States of America by or on behalf of the Offeror, the Company and/or their respective affiliates.
-Affiliates of the financial advisors of the Offeror and of the Company may engage in ordinary course trading activities in securities of Suez, which may include purchases or arrangements to purchase such securities.
+Affiliates in securities of Suez, which may include purchases or arrangements to purchases or arrangements to purchases or arrangements to purchases or arrangements to purchase or arrangements to purchase of the States of the financial advisors of the Offeror and of the Company and/or their respective affiliates.
+Affiliates in securities of Suez, which may include purchases or arrangements to purchases or arrangements to purchase such securities.

-This Draft Offer Document has not been filed with or reviewed by any federal or state securities commission or regulatory authority of any jurisdiction in the United States of America, nor has any such commission or authority passed upon the accuracy or adequacy of this Draft Offer Document.
+This Offer Document has not been filed with or reviewed by any federal or state securities commission or regulatory authority of any jurisdiction in the United States of America, nor has any such commission or authority passed upon the accuracy or adequacy of this Offer Document.
 Any representation to the contrary is unlawful and may be a criminal offense.